NdAbdulsalaam/NdAbdulsalaam/README.md

 ## Hi, I'm Nurudeen <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-Nurudeen is a pharmacist and data scientist with a passion for supply chain management and logistics.
+Nurudeen is a pharmacist and data scientist with a passion for pharmaceutical supply chain management and logistics.

-My skill set includes expertise in data science, analysis, and supply chain management, combined with a deep understanding of the pharmaceutical domain.
-I am also proficient in the Django framework, empowering me to develop robust solutions.
+Nurudeen's skill set includes expertise in data science and analytics, machine learning, and supply chain management, combined with a deep understanding of the pharmaceutical domain.
+He is also proficient in the Django framework, empowering him to deploy robust solutions.

-Currently, I am focused on my keen interest in machine learning engineering within the pharmaceutical supply chain.
-I develop predictive models and algorithms to ensure consistent drug availability, optimize efficiency, and reduce healthcare costs.
+Nurudeen is focused on his interest in the application of machine learning to the pharmaceutical supply chain.
+And the use of predictive models and algorithms to ensure consistent drug availability, optimize efficiency, and reduce healthcare costs.

 :gem: Meet me!